 This course explores the various forms of poetry and the poetic ideas which inform them.
-Traditional as well as open forms are examined in detail, supplemented by readings of poetic theory from an historical range of sources.
+Traditional as well as open forms are examined in detail, supplemented by readings of poetic theory from a historical range of sources.
 Students will learn about the nexus between theory and creative practice.
 They will study the specialised skills and techniques that turn an experience or memory into a compelling poem.

-5. demonstrate exposure to an array of voices from the local to the global and have started to develop their own voice.
+5. Demonstrate exposure to an array of voices from the local to the global and have started to develop their own voice.

 Poetry is an integral part of major creative writing programs.
 As good poets devour poetry all the time, students will embark on an intensive reading program, reading poetry from a variety of periods.
 They will study postmodern and contemporary trends and be encouraged to be more experimental in poem-making.
 The reading will enhance their critical skills in assessing their own work and that of their fellow students.
 They will learn to work with drafts and envision their work as a coherent collection.

 Particular attention will be paid to

 - Developments in Australian and world poetry

 - Discovering literary models

-* Envisioning the portfolio as a coherent collection
+- Envisioning the portfolio as a coherent collection

 - Working with drafts, revising and editing.

-Online 2 hour(s) per Week for 4 weeks|
+Online 2 hour(s) per Week for 4 Weeks

-Seminar: for 2 hour(s) per Week for 8 weeks
+Face to Face On Campus 2 hour(s) per Week for 8 Weeks